jabyrd3/ymessage/Readme.md

 this has no authentication or even encryption over the wire.
 Only run this on a vpn.
 Actually, until i've got it binding to specific network interfaces, don't run this at all. it is dangerous as-is.

+# reqs
+node 12

+# install
+- clone this repo
+- mv config.example.mjs to config.mjs and replace with values that make sense for your env
+- cd into ymessage
+- run `npm install`, it shouldn't take long
+- run `npx serve` to serve up some basic modules. for prod, probably use a real webserver here
+- run `node --experimental-modules index.js` to stand up the server
+- go to locahost:3000 to see a (basic) representation of your messages.app chat.db. outbound messages are kind of rough, and group chat isn't fully working yet.

 # todo (priority order):
 - [ ] templatize configs (ports, dirs, etc)
 - [ ] bind to specific interfaces (ie: vpn only)